Last Updated on September 24, 2022 by Editor

 Get a whiff of Mustard Plaster – old school Vic Vaporub – and grow weak in the knees learning about 7-minute amputations (no anesthesia) and yearly bleedings to clear the body of bad humors after a cold winter.
 It was the mother’s job to bleed the family: 10oz for adults, 2oz for babies.

-Built in 1749 as a vestry house for the Quantico Church, Parson Weems, a minister at George Washington’s Church, purchased the building as writing studio and bookstore.
+Built in 1749 as a vestry house for the Quantico Church, Parson Weems, a minister at George Washington’s Church, purchased the building as a writing studio and bookstore.

 You may not recognize his name, but Weems wrote the first (probably unauthorized) biography of George Washington, forever brainwashing the populace into believing that our number one president could “Never Tell a Lie.”

 Yep – Weems totally made up the Cherry Tree tale, and most other stories attributed to George.
 In 1802, Benjamin Botts, one of the lead attorneys who successfully represented Aaron Burr in his treason trial, bought the house and moved in.
-Open May – Oct Tues-Sat 11-4, last tour at 3pm, $5.

 WANDER: Old Town Manassas VA